aliyun/terraform-provider-alicloud/website/docs/r/ons_topic.html.markdown

 The following arguments are supported:

 * `instance_id` - (Required) ID of the ONS Instance that owns the topics.
+* `topic` - (Required, Deprecated in v1.97.0+) Replaced by `topic_name` after version 1.97.0.
-* `topic` - (Required) Name of the topic.
+* `topic_name` - (Required, Available in v1.97.0+) Name of the topic.
 Two topics on a single instance cannot have the same name and the name cannot start with 'GID' or 'CID'.
 The length cannot exceed 64 characters.
 * `message_type` - (Required) The type of the message.
 Read [Ons Topic Create](https://www.alibabacloud.com/help/doc-detail/29591.html) for further details.
 * `remark` - (Optional) This attribute is a concise description of topic.
 The length cannot exceed 128.
 * `perm` - (Optional) This attribute is used to set the read-write mode for the topic.
 Read [Request parameters](https://www.alibabacloud.com/help/doc-detail/56880.html) for further details.
+* `tags` - (Optional, Available in v1.97.0+) A mapping of tags to assign to the resource.
+    - Key: It can be up to 64 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It cannot be a null string.
+    - Value: It can be up to 128 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It can be a null string.

 ## Attributes Reference